 We, Susi Knoblauch and Alexander Marx, started to work together in 2015 in the Global Education Office of the University of New Mexico when Alexander worked as an intern for Susi planning our first international educational program for German teachers.
 We discovered that we are the perfect team.
-In 2017, we decided to form our own business that concentrates on international and domestic educational programs for teachers, high school and college students.
+In 2017, we decided to continue working on international and domestic educational programs for teachers, high school and college students.

 For more info on Susi, click HERE.